ExtendRealityLtd/VRTK/README.md

 The interactable objects require a collider to activate the trigger and a rigidbody to pick them up and move them around the game world.

-An example of the `SteamVR_ObjectGrab` can be viewed in the scene `Examples/005_Controller/BasicObjectGrabbing`.
+An example of the `SteamVR_ControllerInteract` can be viewed in the scene `Examples/005_Controller/BasicObjectGrabbing`.
 The scene demonstrates the grabbing of objects that have the `SteamVR_InteractableObject` script added to them and also shows the ability to highlight interactable objects when they are touched by